JoeBandeado/From-The-Fog-Skin-Pack-Maker/README.md

 # A simple guide on how to make a custom skin pack for From The Fog!

+1. Before we begin you're gonna need node.js which can be downloaded [**HERE**](https://nodejs.org/en/).

-1. Run "setup.bat".
+2. Run "setup.bat".

-2. Go to "input/skins" and change the skins to whatever you want.
+3. Go to "input/skins" and change the skins to whatever you want.
 (You **CANNOT** make custom models with this skin pack generator.
 If you want to change the models of your skins you will need to download [**THIS**](https://lunareclipse.studio/dl/From-The-Fog-Custom-Skin-Template.zip) and follow the instructions.

-3. Open "input/details.json" and choose a name for your skinpack and it's skins.
+4. Open "input/details.json" and choose a name for your skinpack and it's skins.
 This is where you also need to define which skins are wide/slim.

-4. Run "createPack.bat" and your skin pack will popout right before your eyes!
+5. Run "createPack.bat" and your skin pack will popout right before your eyes!
 (If you don't have "createPack.bat" you didn't follow these steps in order.)

-5. If you want to show off your work feel free to post it in "#addon-showcase" in our [**Official Discord**!](https://discord.lunareclipse.studio)
+6. If you want to show off your work feel free to post it in "#addon-showcase" in our [**Official Discord**!](https://discord.lunareclipse.studio)

 ## **Tips**